siberianfox/tinygwiki/Status-Reports.md

 	{"sr":""} | JSON status report
 	{"sr":null} | a different way to request a JSON report {"sr":n} | shorthand for above

-They can also be set up to be run automatically on a set time interval.

 In text mode, '?' returns a multi-line report like this one:
 <pre>